Click on Project Name to access Photo Gallery

 Willow Creek - 6 project sites near Valley Falls, OR

 The projects investigate feasibility for restoration and/or enhancement of wet meadow ecosystems that support the sage grouse life cycle.
 The assessments evaluate spring and stream conditions with regard to their ability to maintain critical wetland resources.
 All of the above sites have been altered by past water management efforts were not designed to protect the associated riparian wetland component.
 StreamWise design alternatives are intended to offer cost-effective actions to maintain agricultural uses while improving sage grouse habitat conditions.
-Implementation is pending completion of landowner agreements, funding, and permit processes.
+At the close of 2020, three sites at Wilow Creek, Oregon have been fully implemented and are in the recovery phase, and all sites and phases of the Vya, NV have now been completed and are entering into the recovery and monitoring period.
+Implementation of the other property proposals is pending completion of landowner agreements, funding, and permit processes.

 Due to a variety of factors including water impoundments and diversions, the Truckee River fishery has suffered from decline of suitable spawning and pool habitat.
 Much of the gravel substrate has become embedded and cemented with fine sediment and many deeper pool reaches have converted to flat, shallow stream beds.
 Projects were implemented in 2016 and 2017 to adjust the configuration of large boulder material to create convergent flow patterns that tend to offer more diverse habitat features.
 Three primary structure types were used: